 Our toll system development contract with Brisa includes provisions covering a minimum one-month training period and a minimum 60-month support period, which overlapped the training period, during which we will pay Brisa monthly payments totaling \$937,409.
-Such monthly support payments began in July 2017; accordingly, \$187,482 of toll system support was included in both 2019 and 2018 professional fees.
-(See 2018 discussion above in the Operating Revenues and Expenses subsection of the Financial Analysis section of this management's discussion and analysis.)
-At December 31, 2019 and 2018, our outstanding commitments related to the toll system development contract totaled \$468,704 and \$656,186, respectively.
+Such monthly support payments began in July 2017; accordingly, \$187,482 of toll system support was included in both 2020 and 2019 professional fees.
+At December 31, 2020 and 2019, our outstanding commitments related to the toll system development contract totaled \$281,222 and \$468,704, respectively.